MrMiner-org/TheMinerzCoin/README.md

 in Python, that are run automatically on the build server.
 These tests can be run (if the [test dependencies](/qa) are installed) with: `qa/pull-tester/rpc-tests.py`

+The ZMQ-based tests additionally require the `pyzmq` Python package.

 GitHub Actions build every pull request on Linux, macOS and Windows and run the unit and sanity tests automatically.
 The workflow can be executed locally using [act](https://github.com/nektos/act) with `act -j build`.

 ### Manual Quality Assurance (QA) Testing